cpeditor/cpeditor/README.md

 ### Use Artifacts

-If you want to use the latest version (even later than the beta release), but don't want to build from source, you can download Artifacts from [Github Actions](https://github.com/cpeditor/cp-editor/actions).
+If you want to use the latest version (even later than the beta release), but don't want to build from source, you can download Artifacts from [Github Actions](https://github.com/cpeditor/cpeditor/actions).

 However, it's not recommended to use Artifacts, they are more unstable than beta releases, and may be a work in progress.
 You should read the commit logs and even the source codes before using Artifacts.

-In order to run it on Windows/MacOS, you should install from [Releases](https://github.com/cpeditor/cp-editor/releases) first (usually any version is OK, unless something like DLL missing happens).
-On Windows, replace `CPEditor.exe` in your install folder with the Artifact.
-On Mac, run `cp <Artifact> CPEditor.app/Contents/MacOs`, where `CPEditor.app` is the one already installed on your machine.
+In order to run it on Windows/MacOS, you should install from [Releases](https://github.com/cpeditor/cpeditor/releases) first (usually any version is OK, unless something like DLL missing happens).
+On Windows, replace `cpeditor.exe` in your install folder with the Artifact.
+On Mac, run `cp <Artifact> cpeditor.app/Contents/MacOs`, where `cpeditor.app` is the one already installed on your machine.

 In order to run it on Ubuntu 18.04, you need to install Qt.
 Other Linux distributions may not support binaries compiled on Ubuntu 18.04.

 ### Contribution

-If you found any bugs or have any feature requests, please open an issue [here](https://github.com/cpeditor/cp-editor/issues), and don't forget to follow the issue templates.
+If you found any bugs or have any feature requests, please open an issue [here](https://github.com/cpeditor/cpeditor/issues), and don't forget to follow the issue templates.
 Users' responses are important for contributors to improve the project.

 If you want a try on developing, you can install Qt and CMake, then fix bugs / make new features by yourself!
-After finishing the coding, just open a pull request [here](https://github.com/cpeditor/cp-editor/pulls).
+After finishing the coding, just open a pull request [here](https://github.com/cpeditor/cpeditor/pulls).
 Don't worry if you are not familiar with Qt / GUI programming, Google is your friend, and Qt is a [well documented](https://doc.qt.io/) library.
 Don't forget to use `.clang-format` file in the root directory to format the codes.

 Contributions are always welcomed.
 Together we can build a better editor for ourselves.